 OLD: Bride must open gifts at the shower

 NEW: Bride can wait to open gifts at home

 We’re here to put an end to this antiquated rule of etiquette.
 No longer must the bride sit and open every last gift in front of her guests.
 In fact, she doesn’t have to receive any bridal shower gifts at all (if that’s what she wants).

 OLD: You must play bridal shower games

 In bridal showers long ago, guests would be forced to wrap themselves in toilet paper for a few laughs and a prize.
 Today, you can totally skip the traditional games and opt for some fun alternatives instead.
 And if those just aren’t your bride’s thing, consider simply throwing a bridal shower that involves no extra thrills.

-Something old: The bride MUST have a bridal shower
+OLD: The bride MUST have a bridal shower

-Something new: Bridal showers are not mandatory
+NEW: Bridal showers are not mandatory

 The truth of the matter is, bridal showers themselves are not a necessity.
 Oftentimes brides may find the bridal shower to be an added source of stress as opposed to a relaxing celebration in their honor.
 So if your bride-to-be wants to skip this particular pre-wedding party, listen to her!